µ | N

 4X4 quadrat with 16 plants

-(2) The Poisson can simplify analysis of a simple "either / or" data set.
+(2) The Poisson can simplify analysis of an "either / or" data set.
 In the quadrat example with µ = 1, the Poisson random expectation is that 37% of the quadrat plots will be unoccupied (0) and the remaining 63% occupied (> 0).
 In the example, there are 6 unoccupied cells and 10 occupied cells in the 4 x 4 quadrat.
 In a 2x2 contingency test (for example, Fisher's Exact Test), a significant excess of empty cells means the plants are clumped, and a significant deficiency means the plant distribution is more uniform.
-The former might occur if suitable soil is patchily distributed, the latter if successful plants are spaced out so as to avoid competition for resources.
+The former might occur if suitable soil is patchily distributed, the latter if successful plants are spaced out as a result of competition for resources.

 P0 = e-u u0 / 0! = e-u